Pankaja-Developer/React-Practice-Developer-Tools-Debugging-Error-Handling/README.md

-# Multiple Elements inside ReactDOM.render()
+# Fragment in React JS

-this contains how to insert multiple element inside render method.
+this contains how to use fragmentation in different ways.